 3. ND Awards

-There is no limit to the number of individual images or image series each photographer may submit.
-The winner of the professional section receives the title “ND Photographer Of The Year”.
+Something interesting about the ND philosophy is that there's no limit on the number of individual images or image series anyone may submit.
+Also, the professional section winner receives the title “ND Photographer Of The Year”.

 4. International Landscape Photographer Of The Year